-- Make sure your rabbit’s hutch and play area are in the shade.
-For indoor rabbits, position your rabbit’s cage away from direct sunlight.
+Make sure your rabbit’s hutch and play area is in the shade.
+For indoor rabbits, position your rabbit’s enclosure away from direct sunlight.
 Outdoors, try to house your rabbit area under shade trees or where buildings can provide shade.
-If you don’t have natural shade from trees, try using awnings, sun umbrellas or shade sails to help keep your bunnies out of direct sunlight, especially strong southern exposure or afternoon sun.
-If possible, move rabbits to a cool garage or basement or into your home during the hottest days.
+If you don’t have natural shade from trees, use awnings, sun umbrellas, or shade sails to help keep your bunnies out of direct sunlight.
+Be especially aware of strong southern exposure or afternoon sun.
+If possible, move rabbits to a cool garage or basement, or into your home during the hottest days.

-- Give your bunnies a trim.
 Remove as much excess hair as possible to help keep them cool.
-Step up your grooming schedule to remove loose hair often and consider giving long haired bunnies a short summer hair cut
+Step up your grooming schedule to remove loose hair often.
+Consider giving long-haired bunnies a short summer haircut

-- Give your bunnies cool ceramic tiles to lay on.
-The ceramic will stay cool, even in warm weather and will be a great place for your rabbits to relax on.
+The ceramic will stay cool, even in warm weather, and will be a great place for your rabbits to relax on.
 We covered the entire lower level of our rabbit hutch in ceramic tiles.
-Not only are they great for keeping cool, but they are super easy to keep clean.
+Not only are they great for keeping cool, but they are easy to keep clean.
 Click here to read about how we made our rabbit hutch base!

-- Provide plenty of fresh greens.
-Wash the greens in cool water to help your rabbits get extra water and make them more appealing 6.
-Speaking of water, change their water out a couple times a day to keep it fresh and cool.
-Or you could try adding a few ice cubes to the water.
+Change their water out a couple of times a day to keep it fresh and cool.
+You could try adding a few ice cubes to the water.
 Keep a close eye on their water levels and make sure they have constant access so they don’t get dehydrated.

 Set up a barn fan or air conditioner for your rabbit